 Baking cakes, brownies, muffins and cookies at home really is fun.
-Once a particular recipe is mastered it can be adapted to personal taste.
+And once a particular recipe is mastered it can be adapted to personal taste.
 Since you are the baker, you get to decide if hazelnuts or alternatively peanuts are used in your bake.
 As a result you get to create your own, personalised feast.

 Have fun creating new feasts in your kitchen.